-Changed in version 0.9: Added syn_spec parameter.
+Changed in version 2.0: Added kwargs.

-- gids (tuple) NEST gids of the target neurons. - rate (float) Rate of the spike train (in Hz). - syn_spec (dict, optional (default: static synapse with weight 1)) Properties of the connection between the poisson_generator object and the target neurons.
+- gids (tuple) NEST gids of the target neurons. - rate (float) Rate of the spike train (in Hz). - syn_spec (dict, optional (default: static synapse with weight 1)) Properties of the connection between the poisson_generator object and the target neurons. - kwargs (dict) Other optional parameters for the poisson_generator.